Architect + Claude MCP = Magic (Part 2)

 Say you want a plugin that installs a specific Defensive agent to test against.
 Claude researches the offline install path (apt, rpm, MSI, Chocolatey, Docker image, whatever fits), decides whether it should be a single plugin or a set, scaffolds the project, writes the metadata, drafts parameters with realistic sample values, and generates download scripts for any artifacts.

-Then in the development loop, you iterate.
-Claude rips into a failing deployment via MCP tools, finds bugs, updates the plugin code, changes out any vault files, adjusts user-specified parameters, and then kicks off a fresh build.
-In a loop.
+Then in the development loop Claude rips into a failing deployment via MCP tools, finds bugs, updates the plugin code, changes out any vault files, adjusts user-specified parameters, and then kicks off a fresh build.
+This is done in a loop.
 Until it's green.

-We've been using this skill internally and most recently built a massive Exchange Email plugin which seeds mailboxes, artifact emails, and other complicated tasks, and it's as easy as a breeze.
+We've been using this skill internally and most recently built a massive Exchange Email plugin which sets up exchange, seeds mailboxes, artifact emails, and other complicated tasks, and it's as easy as a breeze.

 Wanna check it out?

 The Star Wars scenario from Part 1?
 Real.
 We've built it.
-We've also built a Dunder Mifflin themed scenario, three pharma companies, a fintech, and a municipal water utility.
+We've also built a Dunder Mifflin themed scenario, three pharma companies, a fintech, and a municipal water utility — each with different Active Directory topologies, full character backstories, seeded files, and working exploit paths.
+Every one of them started with a single sentence and a conversation.

 And we're just getting started.